dkornishev/dartrpc/README.md

 Create domain and service classes as you normally would

-You MUST add mirrors import with @MirrorsUsed annotation listing all your domain and service classes certain optimizations had to be applied which strips mirrored access of everything not explictely stated in such annotations (see: https://code.google.com/p/dart/issues/detail?id=15344)
+You MUST add mirrors import with @MirrorsUsed annotation listing all your domain and service classes as certain optimizations had to be applied which strip mirrored access of everything not explictely stated in such annotations (see: https://code.google.com/p/dart/issues/detail?id=15344)
 ```dart
 @MirrorsUsed(targets: '<your service>, <domain class 1>, <domain class 2> ...', override: '*')